JaredGill/Data_Science_AirBnB/README.md

 ```

 ### Gradient Boosting
-- It works by building trees sequentially with the features to predict the label.
+This model works by building trees sequentially with the features to predict the label.
 ![image](https://user-images.githubusercontent.com/108297203/200449229-b4b34bd2-5b2a-4f56-be7e-d0908572257a.png)
     -  Initially it takes the average of the predicted label and calculates Pseudo Residual by: (Observed label - Predicted Label)
     -  These Pseudo Residual are mapped and averaged to the leafs in the first tree where its feature values follow along.